 2 children killed, 10 hurt in crash with stolen police SUV

-The Dayton Police Department says two children were killed in a multi-vehicle accident involving a stolen police SUV.
+Police in Dayton, Ohio say a suspect in a stabbing stole a police SUV and crashed it into a van carrying children, killing two of them.
+In all, 10 people, including the suspect, were sent to hospitals.

-WHIO-TV reports that Maj.
-Eric Henderson says the incident started Monday evening with a complaint about a stabbing on Xenia Avenue.
-He says Dayton police responded and the suspect fled that scene in a vehicle.
-Henderson says the suspect abandoned the vehicle and fled on foot and at some point entered a Riverside police cruiser.
+WHIO-TV reports that Lt.
+Col. Eric Henderson says the suspect fled when officers responded Monday evening to a report of a stabbing on Xenia Avenue.
+He says the suspect abandoned that vehicle, fled on foot and at some point stole a Riverside police SUV.

 Comments

-Note: This story has been corrected: Henderson's title is Lt.
-Col.